camendt-matc/matcsecdesignb/README.md

 Every push to the `main` branch triggers:

-1. Build of both Spring Boot applications
+1. Build of Spring Boot backend application
-2. Docker image creation and push to Docker Hub
+2. Docker image creation and push to Docker Hub of full stack
 3. Terraform apply
 4. Update and restart of production container services with commands sent via AWS SSM

-You can monitor the deployment progress directly in your GitHub Actions tab.